furyhawk/linx-server-anime/README.md

 Ideally, you would use a reverse proxy such as nginx or caddy to handle TLS certificates.

-#### Using a binary release

-1. Grab the latest binary from the [releases](https://github.com/andreimarcu/linx-server/releases), then run `go install`
-2. Run `linx-server -config path/to/linx-server.conf`

 ## Usage

 #### Configuration